-Learn how to recognize — and reverse — job burnout.
+Learn how to recognize job burnout and try some ways to help reverse it

 You've started feeling cynical.
-You’re worn out and unmotivated.
-Five o'clock can't come soon enough.
+You’re worn out, unmotivated and less productive at your job.
+The end of your shift can't come soon enough.
 You may find yourself snapping at your loved ones at home.
 Everyone has bad days at work.
-But if you feel like you're trudging through every day, you may be facing job burnout.
+But if you feel like you're trudging through every workday, you may be facing job burnout.

 You may be at risk if you: